tari-project/rfcs/src/Glossary.md

 Validator nodes (VNs) make up the Tari second layer, or [Digital Asset Network].
 VNs are responsible for creating and updating [digital asset]s living on the Tari network.

+## Validator Node committee

+[validator node committee]: #validator-node-committee "A bunch of second-layer nodes that form a BFT consensus to validates digital asset state transitions"

+Validator nodes (VNs) will group together to form BFT consensus committees or Validator Node Committees (VNCs) and run all asset, or [Digital Asset Network].
+VNCs are responsible for creating and updating [digital asset]s living on the Tari network.

 ## Wallet

 [wallet]: #wallet "A Wallet for Tari coins"